charlesHetterich/election-watch/README.md

 Doing ***\<thing\>*** when ***\<trigger\>*** occurs is quite useful.
 Listening for ***\<trigger\>*** is *computationally inexpensive* but requires **something to always be on**.
 Doing ***\<thing\>*** may be *computationally expensive* but only requires **on-demand availability**.

-> *Everyone & their mother* should have something between a raspberry-pi and a router plugged into their wall at home (i.e. a light-weight device that is always on, connected to the internet, & privately accessible).
-Hardware-wise, think of something like an Amazon Alexa.
-I feel like this product should be pretty feasible.
->
->My hope is this may enable seemingly complex background dapps to exist in a self-hosted manner
-> - DCA'ing on AssetHub
-> - Pay for & launch external GPU-server workloads
-> - Some chain-reaction of events triggering other events
-> - Extensive & highly customizable notification services
->
->which require no signing, since actions taken on your behalf are being run from your local, trusted machine.
-Many pseudo-backends can be built into this at-home lambda layer, and front ends can tweak settings with secure direct connection.

 ### Repository Goals

 **(1)** Provide developers with a platform to rapidly develop & easily deploy *lambda* style applications which follow a standardized design pattern & set of tools.
 One important tool will be the ability to launch remote workers across various cloud providers.